The Redeemer Who Never Needed Redeeming

 The church has always read Ruth as a picture of Christ redeeming His bride.
 Boaz is Christ, Ruth is the church.
 But look at what actually happens in the story and ask who does what.

 Boaz is the go’el.
 He has the legal right.
 He has the willingness.
 He has the means.
 He initiates the process.
 He goes to the gate.
 He pays the price.
 He recovers the land.
 He restores the name.
-He says “thou art mine.”
-The go’el in Ruth does everything that Yahuah does in Isaiah.
+He takes possession of what belongs to the family.
+The go’el in Ruth does everything that Yahuah does in Isaiah: He sees, He acts, He pays, He recovers, He says “thou art mine.”
 If Boaz maps to anyone, he maps to Yahuah.

 The price Boaz pays is what accomplishes the recovery.
+The price is what gets handed over at the gate.
+The price is what satisfies the legal requirement so the land and the family can be restored.
 That is what Christ does.
-He is the price — the kopher — that Yahuah provides to accomplish the redemption.
+He is the price—the kopher—that Yahuah provides to accomplish the redemption.

 There is also a closer kinsman who has first right of refusal.
 He examines the cost and says he cannot redeem without ruining his own inheritance (Ruth 4:6).
+He will not pay the price.
 The old covenant system is that closer kinsman.
 It had first right.
 It pointed in the right direction.
-But it could not finish the job — Hebrews 10:4 says the blood of bulls and goats could not take away sin.
-The old system falls short, and Yahuah steps in with a better kopher — His own Son.
+But it could not finish the job—Hebrews 10:4 says the blood of bulls and goats could not take away sin.
+The old system falls short, and Yahuah steps in with a better kopher—His own Son.

-Naomi even says it herself: “Blessed be he of Yahuah, who hath not left off his kindness to the living and to the dead” (Ruth 2:20).
-The chesed — the loyal covenant kindness — belongs to Yahuah.
+Naomi even says it herself.
+When she hears that Ruth met Boaz, she says: “Blessed be he of Yahuah, who hath not left off his kindness to the living and to the dead” (Ruth 2:20).
+The chesed—the loyal covenant kindness—belongs to Yahuah.
 Boaz is the instrument of that chesed.
 But the kindness, the initiative, and the plan belong to Elohim.

 The Blood Was Never Paid to the Enemy

 Some theology says the price was paid to Satan.
-But look carefully at Hebrews 2:14–15 — the verse says Christ’s death destroyed the devil’s power.
+Hebrews 2:14–15 says Christ through death destroyed “him that had the power of death, that is, the devil” and delivered those in bondage.
+So there is a captor.
+But look carefully—the verse says Christ’s death destroyed the devil’s power.
+It does not say the price was paid to the devil.
 Destruction and payment are two different things.

 And what is under the kapporet?
-The tablets of the law — the covenant terms that were violated.
+The tablets of the law—the testimony, the covenant terms that were violated.
 The blood covers that.
 Not to pay off a third party, but to satisfy what Yahuah’s own righteousness requires.
-Romans 3:25–26 says it plainly: Elohiym set forth Christ as the mercy seat “to declare his righteousness… that he might be just, and the justifier of him which believeth.”
+Romans 3:25–26 says it plainly: Elohim set forth Christ as the mercy seat “to declare his righteousness… that he might be just, and the justifier of him which believeth.”
+The payment satisfies Elohim’s own legal standard so He can remain just while also justifying the sinner.

-Yahuah is the Go’el.
-Christ is the kopher.
-The price satisfies Yahuah’s own justice.
+Think about what that means.
+Yahuah is the Go’el—the one doing the redeeming.
+Christ is the kopher—the price.
+And the price satisfies Yahuah’s own justice.
 He provides the ransom to satisfy His own legal requirement.
 He is not paying someone else.
 He is covering the broken testimony in His own ark, on the mercy seat He designed, with the blood of the lamb He provided.
-“I have given it to you upon the altar to make an atonement for your souls” (Leviticus 17:11).
+This is what Leviticus 17:11 has been saying all along: “I have given it to you upon the altar to make an atonement for your souls.”
 He gives the blood.
 The blood goes on His altar.
 It satisfies His standard.
-The entire transaction is His.
+The entire transaction is His—designed by Him, provided by Him, satisfied before Him.

 The Accuser Is Disarmed, Not Paid

 The picture is this: the broken law sits inside the ark as evidence.
 The accuser points to it.
 “They violated the covenant.
 They are guilty.”
-And the evidence is real.
-But Yahuah, the Go’el, provides the kopher — the blood of His Son — and it is applied on the kapporet, directly over the broken testimony.
+And the evidence is real—the testimony was broken.
+But Yahuah, the Go’el, provides the kopher—the blood of His Son—and it is applied on the kapporet, directly over the broken testimony.
 The evidence is covered.
 The accusation fails.

-Revelation 12:10–11 describes it: “The accuser of our brethren is cast down… And they overcame him by the blood of the Lamb, and by the word of their testimony.”
-The blood of the Lamb — the kopher Yahuah provided — applied over the testimony of the covenant.
-The accuser has no case because the evidence he points to has been covered.
+Revelation 12:10–11 describes it: “The accuser of our brethren is cast down, which accused them before our Elohim day and night.
+And they overcame him by the blood of the Lamb, and by the word of their testimony.”
+Two things: the blood and the testimony.
+This is the mercy seat in action.
+The blood of the Lamb—the kopher Yahuah provided—applied over the testimony of the covenant.
+Those under this covering are the ones who overcome.
+The accuser has no case because the evidence he points to has been covered by blood on the mercy seat.

 Bought Back Into the Father’s House, Not the Son’s

 קָנָה Qanah — to acquire by purchase.
+To possess by transaction.
 The result of redemption: ownership transferred.
+You belong to someone new.

 Exodus 15:16 calls Israel “the people which thou hast purchased.”
 Psalm 74:2 puts both words together: “Remember thy congregation, which thou hast purchased of old… which thou hast redeemed.”
 Purchased and redeemed.
 Yahuah’s inheritance.
-And Revelation 5:9: “Thou wast slain, and hast redeemed us to Elohim by thy blood.”
-Redeemed to Elohim.
-Not to Christ.
-To Yahuah.
-The Lamb was slain.
-The blood was the price.
-The destination is the Father.
+Titus 2:14 says Christ gave himself to “purify unto himself a people for his own possession”—echoing the Hebrew segullah from Exodus 19:5, “my treasured possession.”
+The same language Elohim used at Sinai, Paul uses for the assembly.

 Huiothesia — Placed as Sons, Not Adopted as Strangers

 And the Old Testament confirms this.
-Israel was already Elohiym’s son before they ever needed recovery.
+Israel was already Elohim’s son before they ever needed recovery.
 Exodus 4:22: “Israel is my son, even my firstborn.”
 Hosea 11:1: “When Israel was a child, I loved him, and out of Egypt I called my son.”
-He called His son out of bondage — not someone else’s child into His family.
+He called His son out of bondage—not someone else’s child into His family.
 They were always His.
 They ended up in the wrong house.
 And the Go’el came to bring them back.
+Even Romans 9:4 confirms it—Paul says of Israel, “to whom pertaineth the huiothesia.”
+The huiothesia already belonged to Israel.
+It was always theirs.

 This fits the go’el framework perfectly.
+The family member sold into slavery was already family.
+They already belonged.
+But they had lost their legal standing—their inheritance, their position, their name in the household.
 When the Go’el provides the kopher and recovers them, their full standing is restored.
-Huiothesia is not Elohiym bringing in outsiders.
-It is Elohiym restoring the legal standing of people who were always His.
+Huiothesia is not Elohim bringing in outsiders.
+It is Elohim restoring the legal standing of people who were always His.

 The Price Was Paid but the Purchase Is Not Finished

-1 Corinthians 15:24–28 shows the final scene: “Then cometh the end, when he shall have delivered up the kingdom to Elohiym, even the Father… that Elohiym may be all in all.”
+1 Corinthians 15:24–28 shows the final scene: “Then cometh the end, when he shall have delivered up the kingdom to Elohim, even the Father… that Elohim may be all in all.”
 The redemption that begins with Yahuah returns everything to Yahuah.
 The kopher has been provided.
 The blood has been applied.
 The testimony is covered.
 The accuser is defeated.
 The purchased possession comes home.
+And the Go’el—Yahuah, the one who saw the affliction, heard the cry, designed the sanctuary, provided the lamb, and sent the Son—is all in all.

 References & Further Study